rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

     - **Usage**: Defines the format of the exported data.
 Can be `'gml'`, `'cyjs'`, `'clab'`, among other compatible formats.

 8. **OUTPUT_DIR**
-    - **Description**: Directory where exported files will be saved.
+    - **Description**: Directory where the exported files will be saved.
     - **Example**: `'$HOME/nrx'`
-    - **Usage**: Defines the path where exported files will be stored.
-Can replace the default directory if specified.
+    - **Usage**: Defines the path where the exported files will be stored.
+Can override the default directory if specified.

 9. **TEMPLATES_PATH**
     - **Description**: Path to the templates used during export.